Intracellular transport: Diseases

 On the other hand, targeting the intracellular transport processes of these motor proteins constitutes the possibility for pharmacological targeting of drugs.
 By understanding the method in which substances move along neurons or microtubules it is possible to target specific pathways for disease.
 Currently, many drug companies are aiming to utilize the trajectory of intracellular transport mechanisms to deliver drugs to localized regions and target cells without harming healthy neighboring cells.
-The potential for this type of treatment in anti-cancer drugs is an exciting, promising area of research.
+This type of treatment is being heavily researched to potentially create anti-cancer drugs.